 2. Do I use any of those elements or attributes on my site?

-If your site uses any of the above named elements or attributes you may consider changing them to more semantic elements as introduced in HTML 5.
+If your site uses any of the above named elements or attributes you may consider changing them to more semantic elements as introduced in HTML5.
 Alternatively you may decide to remove them and use CSS for presentation in the case of <font> or <center>.

 Guy told use that he works for a large university.
 The site uses a large number of <acronym> tags which have been removed from HTML 5 as detailed above.
-To solve this issue for Guy, I feel he has three options if he wishes to make the site: HTML 5:
+To solve this issue for Guy, I feel he has three options if he wishes to make the site: HTML5:

-<acronym>elements to become<abbr>elements as advised by the specification - Do nothing and leave the site as HTML 4.01 or XHTML
+3. Do nothing and leave the site as HTML 4.01 or XHTML

 It's difficult to be able to advise Guy on which option he should choose without knowing the full extent of the effort involved to implement these solutions or knowing the sites goals and project teams views on validation.
 Speaking of validation, the whole area is a minefield and it's what we'll attempt to cover next.